chrisgnicholas/EEP153_Harriette_Chick_Project2/README.md

 # EEP153_Harriette_Chick_Project2

 ## Topic & Goals
 Our project focused on determining the most affordable diet in a public school.
-We are basing out pricing on the 'The USDA Foods in Schools program', as per: https://www.fns.usda.gov/usda-fis/school, supports domestic nutrition programs and American agricultural producers through purchases of 100% American-grown and -produced foods for use by schools and institutions participating in the following nutrition programs:
+We are basing our pricing on the 'The USDA Foods in Schools program', as per: https://www.fns.usda.gov/usda-fis/school, supports domestic nutrition programs and American agricultural producers through purchases of 100% American-grown and -produced foods for use by schools and institutions participating in the following nutrition programs:

 [National School Lunch Program (NSLP)] (https://www.fns.usda.gov/nslp/national-school-lunch-program-nslp) [Child and Adult Care Food Program (CACFP)] (https://www.fns.usda.gov/cacfp)